beffyd/gardening-project/README.md

 I have been mindful whilst coding to ensure the website is accessible.
 This has been achieved by:
 - Using semantic HTML
 - Using sans-serif fonts for the site (These are easy-to-read fonts for people with dyslexia and learning difficulties)
+- Using larger than default fonts for readability
 - Adding alt text to images for users that are using a screen reader

 # Frameworks, Libraries & Programs Used